EAP and WorkSafe Victoria | Supporting Mental Health & Compliance

 EAP Programs @ Mindway EAP

-It has been made very plain by WorkSafe Victoria that mental health in the workplace is of equal importance to their physical safety.
-In accordance with the Occupational Health and Safety (OHS) Act of Victoria, companies are required to take measures to protect their employees from both physical and psychological injury while they are on the job.
-Psychosocial hazards, such as high job demands, inadequate support, bullying, or a lack of position clarity, are brought to the forefront of compliance as a result of this shift.
-In the event that these risks are not addressed, it may lead to investigations, sanctions, and damage to the reputation of business.
+WorkSafe Victoria has made it very clear that the mental health of employees in the workplace is of equal significance to the physical safety of those employees.
+The Occupational Health and Safety Act of Victoria mandates that businesses must take precautions to safeguard their workers from both physical and psychological harm while they are on the job.
+These precautions must be taken in order to comply with the law.
+As a consequence of this transition, psychosocial risks, which include excessive job expectations, inadequate assistance, bullying, or a lack of position definition, are brought to the forefront of compliance discussions.
+There is a possibility that if these risks are not handled, it may result in investigations, fines, and damage to the reputation of the company.

 What You’ll Learn in This Article